FNF-CNE-Devs/YoshiCrafterEngine/README.md

 Thanks to PolybiusProxy for the [MP4 Cutscene Support](https://github.com/brightfyregit/Friday-Night-Funkin-Mp4-Video-Support) !

+Also, if you're going to mod it, do NOT include the executable with it, only your mod in the "mods" folder.
+The goal of this engine is to have one instance of FNF with every mods in it

 ## Here's a full list of Yoshi Engine's functionnalities :
 - **Full mod support**
 	- Songs